-Card Limits and Venmo Account limits are subject to periodic review and are subject to change based on your Venmo Account history, activity, and other factors, including but not limited to: your Card activity.
+Card limits are subject to periodic review and may be changed based on your Venmo Account history, activity, and other factors, including but not limited to your Card activity.
 Venmo retains sole discretion to apply and change limits.
-You may contact Customer Support at 855-204-4090 to determine your specific limits.

 Automatic Reload for Purchases; Authorization.

 Transactions made with the Card are funded solely by your Venmo Account balance.
-To ensure your Venmo Account balance is sufficient to cover purchase transactions you make with the Card, Venmo will automatically add funds to (“Reload”) your Venmo Account balance by transferring funds from your designated, linked funding source (your “Reload Method”) whenever the Reload feature is turned on and your available Venmo Account balance is less than the purchase amount.
-Venmo reserves the right to restrict the types of linked funding sources (e.g., bank account, debit card, credit card) you can use to Reload your Card.
-You can designate a Reload Method and toggle the Reload feature ‘on’ or ‘off’ in your Venmo Account settings.
+To ensure your Venmo Account balance is sufficient to cover purchase transactions you make with the Card, Venmo may offer you the ability to automatically add funds to your Venmo Account balance (“Reload”) by transferring funds from your designated, linked funding source (your “Reload Method”) whenever the Reload feature is turned on and your available Venmo Account balance is less than the purchase amount.
+Venmo reserves the right to not offer you the ability to Reload and to restrict the types of linked funding sources (e.g., bank account, debit card, credit card) you can use to Reload your Venmo Account balance.
+Venmo may, at its sole discretion, place limits on the number or total dollar value of Reloads that may be initiated by Card purchases.
+For those limits, please see Venmo’s Help Center here.
+These limits may change from time to time in Venmo’s sole discretion.
+If the ability to Reload is offered to you, you may designate a Reload Method and toggle the Reload feature ‘on’ or ‘off’ in your Venmo Account settings.

 Venmo cannot Reload your Venmo Account balance for ATM or over the counter withdrawals or cash back with purchase transactions.
 Any use of your Card to withdraw funds that exceeds your available Venmo Account balance will be declined.